 Continue up Millers Lane to its junction with Brackenfield Lane.
 Turn right along the Green to return to your starting point.

-If you like, you can take a permissive path through woodland on the western edge of The Green.
+If you like, you can take a permissive path through woodland on the eastern edge of The Green.